About this blog

 The journey so far

-I’ve always loved writing, and I started this blog in 2018 in order to carve out my own little corner of the internet.
+I’ve always loved writing, and I started this blog in order to carve out my own little corner of the internet.
 I’d published a few articles on Codepen which ended up being quite popular, but I liked the idea of publishing on my own platform.
 My goal was (and still is) to write honestly and pragmatically about my front end learnings, acknowledging any limitations (my own and the technology’s).
 I treat it first and foremost as a place of reference for myself (I frequently refer back to my blog posts when I need to remind myself how to do something), but I hope it will also help others find their own way, and demonstrate a few tips and tricks unfamiliar to some readers.

 Why “in real life”?